rauhs/klang/README.md

 The `klang.macros` namespace offers a few macros which add additional features to the normal function calls:

-* Setup of whitelist and blacklist (similar to timble) to elide specific log calls.
+* Setup of whitelist and blacklist (similar to timbre) to elide specific log calls.
 For instance: whitelist a namspace.
 Whitelist a specific `:type` of logs (only `:FATAL`).
-This means you specify which log calls generate cljs code.
+This means you specify which log macro calls generate cljs function calls.
 * Optionally add line number and file name in your cljs file to every log call
 * Optionally add local bindings that exist when you make a log call
 * Change the actual log function being called (for instance your own function